-A common accelerated corrosion test is "salt spray/fog testing" in a test chamber designed and operated in accordance with ASTM B117 [affil. link to spec at Techstreet] for 500 hours or 1000 hours (or other number of hours).
+A common accelerated corrosion test is "salt spray/fog testing" in a test chamber designed and operated in accordance with ASTM B117 [affil link] for 500 hours or 1000 hours (or other number of hours).

 Another trend in recent years is a move away from plain zinc plating toward plating with zinc alloys like zinc-cobalt, zinc-nickel, and zinc-iron because these offer greater corrosion resistance at equivalent plating thicknesses and a moderate cost increase over plain zinc.
 TK is suggesting zinc-iron alloy plating, with a special hexavalent chromate conversion coating whose color is black; he notes that although many black chromates get their black color from silver (Ag), this black chromate is not silver based.

 A. Dear Eddy

 If you give details of the kind of plating,I will be able to help you.

 Hex yellow chromate is used to passivate a freshly Zinc plated component to protect it from corrosion.

 To enhance corrosion life,the plated and passivated component is subjected to top coats like HyProCoat 330.

 The component is subjected to salt spray test in a salt fog chamber, usually in plastic coated chambers for hours.